secretstartups/handbook/content/handbook/product/ux/ux-research-coordination/research-coordinator-fill-in.md

    - Don’t forget to reach out to the UX researcher for assistance.
 They help the PM and/or Product Designer put together the screener in Qualtrics.
    - The person requesting the research is responsible for creating the screener in Qualtrics and adding you as a contributor.

-### Step 3 - Choose the best recruiting channel from these options:
+### Step 3 - Choose the best recruiting channel from these options

 - **[Data warehouse contacts](/handbook/product/ux/ux-research/recruiting-participants/#finding-gitlabcom-users-in-the-data-warehouse)**
    - Requires editor access & SQL knowledge